This retrospective has three sections:

-Email / html are great ways to connect with people globally using technologies not dependent on a single company.
+Email / RSS / html are great ways to connect with people globally using proven technologies that are not dependent on a single company.

-If you never check your inbox, follow @TheFireJar on Instagram.
+If you never check your inbox, @TheFireJar is also (sort of) on Instagram.

 - Some enjoy the "philosophical deep-dives", others find them too dense

-- Add time expectations in the email body ("4 min read"), so you know when to consume
+- I should add time expectations in the email body ("4 min read"), so you know when / where to consume

-- Mobile is common, but desktop viewing experience is better
+- Mobile engagement is common, but desktop UX is better

 - People want to respond to Qs in-line (swapping to email window is interruptive)